top of page

 Search

-The issue of plastic pollution was first presented visually within a school-wide (N=600 students) slideshow detailing my National Geographic Arctic Svalbard expedition images.
-It was presented as an open-ended inquiry for student consideration.
+The issue of plastic pollution was first presented visually within a school-wide (N=600 students) slideshow detailing my expedition images.
+The image below was presented as an open-ended inquiry for student consideration.

 Macroplastics found in the Arctic Ocean